Caring for your dog

 Take advantage of the free community programs on offer to learn more about how to reduce problem behaviour.

-Children's natural behaviour – yelling, hitting, running and grabbing – can put them at greater risk of injury.
-Facial injuries can often be sustained given the height of the child.
+Children's natural behaviour – yelling, hitting, running and grabbing – can put them at greater risk of injury requiring medical attention.
+Facial injuries can often be sustained given the height of the child as well as serious mental, physical and emotional trauma.

 - be calm, respectful and gentle around dogs